OHDSI/CohortGenerator/README.md

 # Development

-This package is being developed in RStudio.
+CohortGenerator is being developed in RStudio.

 ### Development status

-Beta
+CohortGenerator is actively being used in several studies and is ready for use.